-A teacher maintains an Individual Support Plan (ISP) to track interventions and targets for pupils.
-These will be shared and completed in consultation with parents when used.
+A teacher may feel it valuable to maintain an Individual Support Plan (ISP) to track interventions and targets for pupils.
+These should be shared and completed in consultation with parents when used.

 AREAS OF SEND

 Where a pupil is identified as SEND Support, parents will be informed that this has taken place and the register will state their primary area of need.
 There are four main areas: